ProfessrOak/t440p-hackintosh-efi-collection/README.md

 4. Create a folder called "OC"
 5. Copy every folder except for the "Boot" folder into "OC"
 6. Modify the info.plist file by following the intructions above.

+The reason why I had to do this was because github wouldn't let me upload more than 100 files at a time, for those curious.